The Best Crossword Puzzle App With No Ads (2026 Guide)

 Since this is a "no ads" guide, we owe you the specifics rather than a slogan.
 Grid Genius's free tier is ad-supported.
 We are not going to bury that.

-Here is the truth in three columns, so you know exactly where ads do and do not appear.
+Here is the truth in two columns, so you know exactly where ads do and do not appear.

 The pattern is simple.
-The free tier is a real, playable product with the gentlest possible ads.
-Plus removes ads entirely and adds creation plus more hints.
-Pro removes every limit.
+The free tier is a real, playable product with the gentlest possible ads, and the maker is free for everyone.
+Pro removes the ads and lifts every limit.
 You are choosing how quiet you want it and how much you want to create, not unlocking the basic game.

 Try the daily challenge before you decide